 Bio: Mark graduated from Trinity College of Music, London in 2010 and since then has been teaching Piano and Keyboard across a number of Primary and Secondary Schools in Kent and South East London.
 Mark also has his own private teaching practice and works as a freelance accompanist for many local theatre companies, choirs and dance schools.
 He regularly enters students for ABRSM and Trinity Guildhall music exams.

 Mr Ben Kelly

 Bio: Ben Kelly is a multi-instrumentalist, who having graduated from Trinity College of Music in 2008, has since been performing internationally with a variety of critically acclaimed artists in Jazz, Pop, Classical, and Electronic music.
 His music has been featured on BBC Radio 1, 2, 3, and 6.

-Having moved to the area in 2016 Ben has been teaching at DBCPS for the last three years.
-Bringing with him 15 years’ experience working in Music Education teaching Piano, Trumpet, Trombone, Violin, Guitar and Ukelele, and Drums.
+Having moved to the area in 2016 Ben has been teaching at DBCPS for the last five years.
+Bringing with him 17 years’ experience working in Music Education teaching Piano, Trumpet, Trombone, Violin, Guitar and Ukelele, and Drums.

 The yearly cycle of performances and events include: Individual performances by our students in the singing assembly.
 Local Recorder festivals, Talent Show, Dartford Primary Orchestra Day, local competitions, Benenden Music experience day, weekly singing assembly, KS2 Choir, Year 6 production and many music workshops.